ServiceStackApps/typescript-redux/README.md

 [JavaScript Client](https://github.com/ServiceStack/ServiceStack/wiki/JavaScript-Server-Events-Client)
 that simplifies the effort required to process Server Events.

-ServiceStack Server Events dones't expose any APIs for publishing messages to users out-of-the-box, instead access needs to be controlled by explicit Services.
+ServiceStack Server Events doesn't expose any APIs for publishing messages to users out-of-the-box, instead access needs to be controlled by explicit Services.
 For this example we need a back-end Service that lets users publish their actions to a channel and another Service to send a direct message to a User.
 The [entire implementation](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/Global.asax.cs)